Sign Language Interpreters for Every Setting

 Many Deaf individuals use American Sign Language as their primary language, and written English may not always provide the same level of clarity as sign language.

-Captions provide access to spoken audio through written text, but they do not always fully convey tone, meaning, or complex information for viewers whose primary language is ASL.
+Captions provide access to spoken audio through written text, but they do not always fully convey tone, emotion, or complex information for viewers whose primary language is ASL.
 This is especially true for children or individuals who may still be developing English literacy skills.

 ASL interpretation or translation allows Deaf viewers to receive information through their natural language.
 For this reason, many organizations now provide both captions and ASL interpretation to create a more complete and inclusive media experience.